-Common complications of surgeries include hemorrhage, infection and adjacent tissue damage.
-In tonsillectomies, for instance, removal of two small ovular pads by burning connective tissue could result in small nicks to nearby arteries.
-Moreover, pre-existing medical conditions like obesity or heart, liver or lung problems can lead to higher risks for tonsillectomy patients.
+Common complications of surgeries include hemorrhage, infection, and adjacent tissue damage.
+In tonsillectomies, for instance, the removal of two small ovular pads by burning connective tissue could result in small nicks to nearby arteries.
+Moreover, pre-existing medical conditions like obesity or heart, liver, or lung problems can lead to higher risks for tonsillectomy patients.

 Study findings that were released in September revealed that more than 200,000 deaths occur annually in the U.S. due to medical and surgical errors.
 One medical authority reportedly stated that such errors are probably the nation’s third leading cause of death.